Dynamics of clusters of galaxies with extended $f(\chi)$ gravity

 There is also line emission by the ionized heavy elements.
-The radiation process generated by these mechanisms is proportional to the emission measure profile $n_p n_e(r)$. \citet{vikhlinin06} introduced a modification to the standard $\beta$-model of \citet{cavaliere1978}, in order to reproduce the observed features from the surface brightness profiles, the gas density at the centers of relaxed clusters and the observed X-ray brightness profiles at large radii.
-A second $\beta$-model component (with small core radius) is added, to increase accuracy near the cluster centers \citep{vikhlinin06}.
+The radiation process generated by these mechanisms is proportional to the emission measure profile $n_p n_e(r)$. \citet{vikhlinin06} introduced a modification to the standard $\beta$-model \citep{cavaliere1978}, in order to reproduce the observed features from the surface brightness profiles, the gas density at the centers of relaxed clusters and the observed X-ray brightness profiles at large radii.
+A second $\beta$-model component (with small core radius) is added to increase accuracy near the clusters centers.
 With these modifications, the complete expression for the emission measure profile has 9 free parameters.
 The 12 clusters can be adequately fitted by this model.
 The best fit values to the emission measure for the 12 clusters of galaxies can be found in Table 2 of~\citet{vikhlinin06}.

-To obtain the baryonic density of the gas, the primordial abundance of He and the relative metallicity $Z = 0.2 Z_\odot$ are taken into account and so,
+To obtain the baryonic density of the gas, the primordial abundance of He and the relative metallicity $Z = 0.2 \ \mathrm{Z}_\odot$ are taken into account, and so